4ms/ProducerPack/doc/Producer Pack User Manual.md

 ## Overview

 **StereoWidth** adjusts how wide your stereo signal sounds and lets you pan it left or right.
 You can also control these settings with CV inputs.

-- **Width**: Makes your sound more mono or wider stereo.
-- **Pan**: Moves the sound between left and right speakers.
-- **CV Inputs**: Control width and pan with control voltages.

----
+When stereo width is greater than 50%, the left and right channels are subtracted from one another creating a differential pair.
+At 100% the signal is fully differential.
+This creates the perception that the stereo field is even wider than the original signal.

 ## Controls

 ### **Width**
 Changes how wide the stereo image is.
+If the width knob is greater than 50%, the left and right channels are subtracted from one another creating a differential pair.
+A greater differential is percieved as an even wider stereo image than the original signal.
+If the width knob is less than 50% it makes a stereo signal more mono.
 - 0% = mono
 - 100% = normal stereo
 - Up to 200% = extra wide
-- **CV Input**: Modulate width with a voltage signal.

 ### **Pan**
 Moves the stereo balance left or right.
 - -50% = left
 - 0% = center
 - +50% = right
-- **CV Input**: Modulate pan with a voltage signal.

----

-## Audio Connections

-- **Inputs:** Left and Right audio signals go in here.
-- **Outputs:** Processed Left and Right signals come out here.

----

-## Notes

-- Width below 50% blends stereo into mono.
-- Width above 50% makes the stereo image wider.
-- Pan shifts the stereo sound after width is applied.
-- Outputs are limited to prevent clipping.

 ---
 ![STXF](https://github.com/4ms/ProducerPack/blob/main/doc/STXF.png)